-The Prefecture will provide a Welcome Service for international students at the Welcome Desk.
-Students will apply for, and receive, their residence permit here.
-Each student concerned must make an appointment through the website http://31.accueil-etrangers.gouv.fr/ and upload the file appropriate to their personal situation (1st application or renewal).
+The Prefecture provides a welcome service for international students at the Welcome Desk (from beginning of September to end of January).
+Students will receive their residence permit here.
+To obtain the application form, each concerned student must make an appointment on the Prefecture website and upload the file appropriated to their personal situation (1st application or renewal).

-Upon arrival in France, you should contact the OFII to trigger the process and get your “long stay visa worthing like resident permit” (VLS-TS) validated.
+Upon arrival in France, you should contact the OFII to trigger the process and get your “long stay visa be worthing as a resident permit” (VLS-TS) validated.

-You must get in in the 3 months of your arrival.
+You must get it in the 3 months of your arrival.

-The instructions and the steps are all explained in the OFII user guide, given alongside the “long stay visa worth resident permit” (VLS –TS) at the French consulate.
-There are 3 possibilities to make an appointment in order to get the OFII sticker : either you send by post the filled in request form to the OFII location, or you could bring it directly to their office, or you could send it to the international office by email together with the copy of your passport (1st page+visa+entrance stamp).
+The instructions and the steps are all explained in the OFII user guide, given alongside the “long stay visa be worthing as a resident permit” (VLS –TS) at the French consulate.
+In order to make an appointment to get the OFII sticker, you could send the filled-in request form by post to the OFII address, or bring it directly to their office.

 CAF (Caisse d’Allocations Familiales) allows you to get housing allowances.

-These allowances are called APL (Aide Personnalisée au Logement) and ALS (Allocation de Logement Sociale).
+These allowances are called APL (Aide Personnalisée au Logement) and ALS (Allocation de Logement Social).

-- The first month of rent is not taken into account by the CAF.
+- The first month of the rent is not taken into account by the CAF.

 - You have to wait 2 to 3 months before the payment begins.

 - Allowances could be either directly paid to the landlord (CROUS) or to you